smaerdlatigid/3D-Material-Synthesis/README.md

     output = encoder.predict([X0,X1,X2,X3])

 ```
-The normal maps can then be rendered in Unity with the scene: `TestSample`
+The normal maps can then be rendered in Unity by creating a new material and setting the Base Map and Normal Map fields

 ![](Figures/arduino_test2.jpg)